 #6 – Sliders

 Are planks on your workout plan?
-Add in some low-cost sliders to kick things up a notch, like in the video above.
+Add in some low-cost sliders to kick things up a notch.
 Optimal for toning and stretching, these small, comfortable discs will help your client slide into position on an otherwise resistant surface.
 The challenge lies in keeping oneself upright and balanced enough to perform movements correctly.